Frogpants/portfolio_2025/_posts/2025-01-27-full-stack-reflection.md

 ## Introduction

 In this blog, we will review the design and implementation of a full-stack feature for managing user profiles.
-The project aligns with the Create performance task, focusing on solving problems, enabling innovation, and exploring personal interests.
+The program aligns with the Create performance task, focusing on solving problems, enabling innovation, and exploring personal interests.

 ## Purpose of the Program

-The purpose of our group's program is to provide a robust system for managing user profiles within a web application.
-This feature enables users to create, read, update, and delete their profiles, fostering a personalized and engaging user experience.
+The purpose of our my api is to provide a robust system for managing user profiles on our website.
+This feature enables users to create, read, update, and delete their profiles, creating a personalized and engaging user experience.

 ### Purpose of My Feature